NickMcConnell/AngbandPlus/readme.txt

                  Angband 2.9.0 - 2.9.3 by Robert Ruehlmann

+				Steamband 0.1.0  by Courtney C. Campbell

-        Send comments, bug reports, and patches, to "rr9@angband.org" Visit the Angband Home Page at "http://thangorodrim.angband.org/" Browse the Angband newsgroup at "news:rec.games.roguelike.angband"
+        Send comments, bug reports, and patches, to "ccc02@uark.edu" Visit the Angband Home Page at "http://thangorodrim.angband.org/" Browse the Angband newsgroup at "news:rec.games.roguelike.angband"
+      				Visit the #angband channel on World IRC!
     Read the online help files, especially "general.txt" and "version.txt" Angband is available for Unix, X11, DOS, Windows, Macintosh, Amiga, etc.

+=== Message from the Maintainer ===

+Hello everyone!

+Ok, first things first.
+This program has bugs.
+I am _not_ a coder by nature and have only recently begun teaching myself to code.
+So if you find any bugs, (and I'm sure there are a bunch of them) please e-mail me.

+You can also join the steamband mailing list!
+You do this by sending an e-mail to Steamband-subscribe@yahoogroups.com .
+This will keep you up to date on all the latest steamband developments.

+Please, _Please_ take note that this is a 0.1.0 version.
+Steamband will not be what I want it to be until version 1.0.0.
+There are many _many_ changes planned.
+Mutations will be added, a new leveling system I want to impliment, and more artifacts and monsters that are in theme, are just a _few_ of the many improvements planned.
+I'm mainly releasing now for feedback, and so that everyone can have a say in what they want!

+I plan on adding back in randarts, and an autosquelch, but those are things that will take a while to get to.

+Oh! and I hope everyone enjoys playing!
+Make sure you remember that 'a' no longer stands for ant, and watch out!
+Buy yourself a gun if you want to survive!
+-Campbell (VALIS)

 === General Info ===

-This is the README file for Angband 2.9.3 (8th July 2000).
+This is the README file for Steamband 0.1.0 (10th January 2003).

-Angband is a "graphical" dungeon adventure game using textual characters to represent the walls and floors of a dungeon and the inhabitants therein, in the vein of "rogue", "hack", "nethack", and "moria".
+Steamband is a "graphical" dungeon adventure game using textual characters to represent the walls and floors of a dungeon and the inhabitants therein, in the vein of "rogue", "hack", "nethack", and "moria".